thiagobien/ACL/workshop/12_keptn/03_Onboard_Service/README.md

 (bastion)$ echo http://carts.sockshop-production.$(kubectl get cm keptn-domain -n keptn -o=jsonpath='{.data.app_domain}')
 ```

 Navigate to the URLs to inspect the carts service.
-In the development namespace, you should receive an output similar to this:
+In the development namespace, you should receive an output similar to this for Dev.
+Staging and Production will be empty for now.
 ![carts-dev](../assets/cartsDev.png)

 ## Step 7: Prepare the Carts Viewer